Skip to main content

 The Alexandrian Compilation

-Ganid employed more than threescore (sixty) learned translators at his father's expense to produce the comparative compilation.
-The resulting manuscript was systematically organized under ten headings and represents, on the Urantia Book's account, the first systematic comparative religion study in human history, predating the modern scholarly comparative-religion enterprise by approximately nineteen centuries.
+To pull this off, Ganid hired more than sixty learned translators at his father's expense.
+The finished manuscript was organized under ten headings.
+On the Urantia Book's account, this is the first systematic comparative religion study in human history, predating the modern academic version of that enterprise by roughly nineteen centuries.

 What the Urantia Book Says

-The Urantia Book documents the Alexandrian compilation in specific detail at UB 131:
+The Urantia Book documents the Alexandrian compilation in detail at UB 131.

 "DURING the Alexandrian sojourn of Jesus, Gonod, and Ganid, the young man spent much of his time and no small sum of his father's money making a collection of the teachings of the world's religions about God and his relations with mortal man.
 Ganid employed more than threescore learned translators in the making of this abstract of the religious doctrines of the world concerning the Deities."
 (131:0.1)

-The subsequent preservation of the manuscript in India is documented:
+The fate of the manuscript afterward is also recorded:

 "There is presented herewith an abstract of Ganid's manuscript, which he prepared at Alexandria and Rome, and which was preserved in India for hundreds of years after his death.
-He collected this material under ten heads."
-(131:0.2)
+He collected this material under ten heads, as follows:" (131:0.2)

-The specifically-systematic comparative character of the compilation is significant.
-Each section presents what Ganid identified as the highest truth within the respective tradition, emphasizing the specifically-common threads that run across the apparently-distinct religious systems rather than specifically-emphasizing the specifically-distinguishing features that separate them.
+The character of the work is what makes it striking.
+Each section presents what Ganid identified as the highest truth within a given tradition, drawing out the common threads rather than the dividing lines.

-The broader context of Jesus's Mediterranean tour is documented across UB 130 (On the Way to Rome), UB 131 (The World's Religions), UB 132 (The Sojourn at Rome), and UB 133 (The Return from Rome).
-During this approximately-two-year period Jesus traveled with Gonod and Ganid from Palestine through Sidon, Antioch, Cyprus, Crete, Carthage, Naples, Rome, Milan, Corinth, Athens, Ephesus, Cyprus again, and eventually back to Palestine through Damascus.
-Jesus served specifically as tutor to Ganid and as private secretary-translator to Gonod, providing the specifically-sustained teaching-and-travel context within which Ganid's compilation was produced.
+The wider context is laid out across UB 130 (On the Way to Rome), UB 131 (The World's Religions), UB 132 (The Sojourn at Rome), and UB 133 (The Return from Rome).
+For roughly two years Jesus traveled with Gonod and Ganid from Palestine through Sidon, Antioch, Cyprus, Crete, Carthage, Naples, Rome, Milan, Corinth, Athens, Ephesus, Cyprus again, and back to Palestine through Damascus.
+He served as tutor to Ganid and as private secretary and translator to Gonod, which gave the compilation a steady teaching context to grow inside.

 "Here were assembled nearly a million manuscripts from all the civilized world: Greece, Rome, Palestine, Parthia, India, China, and even Japan.
 In this library Ganid saw the largest collection of Indian literature in all the world; and they spent some time here each day throughout their stay in Alexandria."
 (130:3.4)